 Having homeowners insurance helps cover costs from damage due to things like fire, lightning, hail, windstorms — among other events.
 And if you live in an area that has a high risk of flooding or earthquakes, you’ll want to make sure you have insurance for those, too.

-Basically, consider the cost to rebuild your home.
-A number of factors will impact the cost to rebuild: Things like the style of your home (e.g. ranch, colonial), type of materials used to build the structure (e.g. brick, stone, frame), type of roof, and other special features of the home (e.g. fireplaces, exterior trim) can all impact the cost to rebuild your home — which may make it more expensive than the original price you paid, the fair market price or the home’s assessed value.
-Connect with your insurance agent — they’ll help you calculate how much of this coverage you’ll need to rebuild your home.
+Basically, to estimate how much homeowners insurance you need, consider the cost to rebuild your home.
+A number of factors will impact the cost to rebuild: Things like the style of your home (e.g. ranch, colonial), type of materials used to build the structure (e.g. brick, stone, frame), type of roof, and other special features of the home (e.g. fireplaces, exterior trim) can all impact the cost to rebuild your home — which may make it different than the original price you paid, the fair market price or the home’s assessed value.
+Connect with your insurance agent — they’ll help you calculate how much coverage you’ll need to rebuild your home.

-> Keep in mind, there are limits to the personal property coverage offered with your base policy — make sure you ask about those limits so you’re sufficiently covered.
+Keep in mind, there are limits to the personal property coverage offered with your base policy — make sure you ask about those limits and add them to your property insurance estimate so you’re sufficiently covered.
 Knowing your limits will help you understand if you need to itemize certain valuables and ask for increased special limits.
-Things like jewelry, collectibles, furs, or other valuables may need additional coverage.

-> Your liability insurance also includes medical payments coverage to pay expenses for those who are accidently injured in your home.
+Your liability insurance also includes medical payments coverage to pay expenses for those who are accidentally injured in your home.